1. Ground Design in Business Vision and Objectives

 To measure design's success, go beyond usability.
 Focus on how it influences business metrics.

-Define shared KPIs that design and business teams care about
+Define shared KPIs that both design and business teams care about.

 Strategic Focus | Key Actions |